Noivernyaoi/Noivernyaoi/README.md

 - Don't try talking to us if you're just going to try and pick a fight with us, we will ignore or block you

 # Misc:
-* We're in a lot of fandoms, but our main ones are TADC, Sonic the Hedgehog, My Little Pony, Undertale/Deltarune, Warrior Cats, and some Roblox fandoms.
+* We're in a lot of fandoms, but our main ones are TADC, Sonic the Hedgehog, My Little Pony, Undertale/Deltarune, Warrior Cats, South Park, and some Roblox fandoms.
 We enjoy Hazbin Hotel but we would not say we're part of the fandom
 * We're a huge Ragapom and Funnybunny shipper.
 But we like most TADC ships
 * You should totally draw on our [Strawpage](https://noivernyaoi.straw.page/) and sign our [Atabook](https://noivernyaoi.atabook.org/)